Employees have wanted flexible working for a long time now.

 Yet, almost half of global HR and People leaders we surveyed last year said they hadn’t yet made flexible and remote working an option for employees.

 Over the past few months, that’s changed.
 HR and People leaders grappled to shift their workforces – practically overnight – to remote working, in response to the global pandemic.
-In fact, more than half of employees in the United States, and a similar number in other countries, have started to work from home full-time.
+In fact, more than half of employees in North America, and a similar number in other countries, have started to work from home full-time.

 Now, organizations are at a crossroad.
 Should we enable employees to work entirely from home forever?
 Do we introduce a revised flexible working policy?
 It seems, the topic of flexible working – and getting it right – is more important than ever before.

 Companies who simply say they offer flexible working now are unlikely to stand out from the crowd.
 Instead, HR and People teams will need to create a holistic, strong and successful flexible working culture that’s well thought through; created for employees, with employees in mind.

 Here’s 11 steps for HR and People teams to create a successful and considered flexible working culture.

 If your board or C-suite is still undecided about the future of flexible working, it’s up to you as an HR and People leader to build a compelling business case that will convince them of its continued value to the organization, and even why it’s key to step it up a notch.

 By now you should have plenty of data to support your argument, such as figures related to employee engagement and productivity.
 By matching this data to the business’s future priorities, you can show how remote and flexible working could help the organization to achieve its objectives in the future.

 What do your employees want?
 Have you asked them?